Policy

 1.

-This circumstance is intended to include all experience combine situations
+Bankrupt employer.
+This circumstance is intended to include all

 2.

-information provided by the predecessor or successor, BWC error does not apply.
+inaccurate information provided by the predecessor or successor, BWC error does

 3.